bincrypto/tyro-login/README.md

 4. If user has linked social account → Log them in
 5. If user email exists and linking is enabled → Link social account and log in
 6. If user doesn't exist and auto-register is enabled → Create new user and log in

+**Automatic Email Verification:**

+When users authenticate via social login, their email is automatically marked as verified (if `auto_verify_email` is enabled).
+This is because OAuth providers confirm email ownership during the authentication process, so we can trust the email address provided.

 **Social Accounts Table:**